 The extra copper present in the liver passes into the bloodstream and accumulates in the kidneys, brain, and eyes.
 This additional copper can kill liver cells and cause nerve damage.

 Wilson’s disease is caused by autosomal recessive inheritance on chromosome 13 that can occur even after age 50.

 The mechanism of this disease is the accumulation of copper in the hepatocytes, which causes well-established irreversible changes in the brain and liver.

 Another characteristic of this disease is the deposition of copper in the cornea, forming the Kayser-Fleischer rings.

 Wilson’s disease is fatal if it is not treated.
 The extra copper that occurs in Wilson’s disease can obstruct the absorption of other trace elements such as zinc and iron.

-There is now some concern about the limits of copper homeostasis, as self-administration of microminerals and vitamin supplements has become common practice around the world.
+There is now some concern about the limits of copper homeostasis, as self-administration of microminerals and vitamin supplements has become common practice worldwide.

-Along these lines, there are reports that some people, even presenting concentrations within the reference values for copper in the blood, may develop lifelong toxicity due to its relationship with chronic degenerative diseases.
+Along these lines, there are reports that some people may develop lifelong toxicity due to its relationship with chronic degenerative diseases, even presenting concentrations within the reference values for copper in the blood.

 Several studies report the role of copper in neurodegenerative diseases such as Alzheimer’s disease and Parkinson’s disease, which generally affect the elderly, and show that high copper intake may be associated with accelerated cognitive decline, especially if there is also a diet rich in saturated fat and trans fat.